 At your destination, be sure to keep your dog leashed while they explore the new location as they may feel uncomfortable and try to dart away.

 As for cleaning up after a car ride?
-Jade and Sherri both said a lint roller has worked better than a vacuum for removing dog hair from their car seats.
+Sherri said a lint roller has worked better than a vacuum for removing dog hair from their car seats.

 “We are lucky that our dogs don’t shed, but we do occasionally have a stray hair so we use a lint roller sold by CVS, the Total Home Giant Lint Roller for pet hair,” Sherri says.